albertoPerez25/MP-SP_mapSwitcher/README.md

 - ScriptHookV
 - ScriptHookVDotNet2

+## Use
+Press the designated key in MP_MapSwitch.ini ("k" by default) to alternate between singleplayer or multiplayer map.

 ## Compatibility Issues
 Other mods that load the MP map can cause minor bugs (like desynchronize the load variable, nothing too serious).